The Clear Edge

 Theme 4: Supporting system

-“Referral timing frameworks that generate 3x more introductions”
+“Referral timing frameworks that generate 3x more introductions.”
+This is an adjacent topic that qualifies buyers and shows expertise.

 Theme 5: Supporting system

-“Client reactivation campaigns generating $180K+ from past customer base”
+“Client reactivation campaigns generating $180K+ from past customer base.”
+This is another proof point that demonstrates results and tactical skill.

-These five themes provided 6 months of content ideas while keeping every piece focused on positioning them as the obvious choice for repeatable sales systems.
+These five themes gave them six months of content ideas while keeping every piece focused on positioning them as the obvious choice for repeatable sales systems.

-Lukas’s content themes centered on product management strategy, team coordination systems, and stakeholder communication frameworks.
-Every piece positioned him as the obvious choice for PM consulting—no content about generic business growth or personal development stories.
+Lukas’s content themes focused on product management strategy, team coordination systems, and stakeholder communication frameworks.
+Every piece positioned him as the go-to PM consultant—no generic business growth tips or personal development stories.

 Step 3: Set your publishing cadence (30 minutes)